Chapter 2: Etiology of Adult Sexual Offending

 Summary of the Evidence on Behavioral Theories

 Research offers support for sexual abuse being a learned behavior.
 Acknowledgment of the role of self-regulation also appears to be a necessary component of a thorough understanding of sexual behavior problems.
 Further research in these areas certainly seems merited.
 Nonetheless, behavioral theories have limitations.
 First, it is important to recognize that many male sex offenders lack deviant sexual arousal patterns; in fact, many male sex offenders have arousal patterns similar to those of non-sex-offending men (Looman & Marshall, 2005).
 This limits the ability to generalize the deviant arousal patterns of some sex offenders to all such offenders.
 In addition, no research has predicted which reinforcements or consequences are likely to increase or inhibit sexual offending behavior.
 This seems critical both in understanding etiology and prescribing treatment and public policy.
-Research is also limited on the effect of "mediators"—such as support for nonoffending behavior, levels of supervision, and restricting access to victimsin the process of sexual offending.
-Other variables such as the lack of victim empathy, moral values, or remorse in some individuals may also play a role in the development of deviant sexual behavior patterns.
+Research on the effect of "mediators" — such as support for nonoffending behavior, levels of supervision and restricting access to victims — in the process of sexual offending is also limited.
+Other variables such as the lack of victim empathy, moral values or remorse in some individuals may also play a role in the development of deviant sexual behavior patterns.
 Behavioral theories postulated to date do not take these variables into consideration.
 Additionally, the theories are based on the assumption that individuals are influenced by the threat of negative consequences (punishment).
 However, no empirical evidence substantiates this assumption consistently.
 Therefore, sex offenders may not consider the consequences of their behavior as a deterrent to their actions (Stinson, Sales, & Becker, 2008).

 Social Learning Theories